JustAddRobots/colorkeys/README.md

 This repository contains tools for color extraction from input images.

 It is part of my exploration of colour palette analysis in film and art.
-It is part exercise and part foundational project for building data analysis and machine learning tools for content creation.
+It is part-exercise and part-foundational project for building data analysis and machine learning tools for content creation.

 There is **no support** for this project.